SAFE-IMM: Robust and Lightweight Radar-Based Object Tracking on Mobile Platforms: Experiments

 \subsection{Simulation Setup}

 The proposed SAFE IMM is tested and evaluated in MOT scenarios.
 The simulation runs $\Delta t=0.1\,\text{s}$ with total durations of $T=30\,\text{s}$.
 We use two models CV ($n_x=6$) and CA ($n_x=9$) with process noise intensities $q_{\text{CV}}=0.5$ and $q_{\text{CA}}=0.2$.
-The base TPM is:
+The base TPM is

 which is adaptive TPM using GLR- and entropy-based blending with $\alpha_{\max}=0.7$, $g_{\text{GLR}}=0.10$, $g_{\text{Ent}}=0.50$, winner bias $0.10$, CA boost $0.15$, CV boost $0.05$.
 Robust likelihoods are enabled via Student-$t$ ($\nu=5$) with stronger tail under jamming ($\nu_{\text{jam}}=2$).
 For gating, we set $\varepsilon_{\text{WTA}}=0.5$, margin $\delta=0.05$, and hysteresis streak length $2$.
-The truth MOT is three targets with: (T1) with nearly constant velocity, (T2) with moderate maneuvers to assess switching responsiveness, and (T3) with sharp accelerations to stress the robustness of SAFE-IMM under aggressive dynamics.
-The GNN tracker is set with assignment threshold $30$ and confirmation thresholds $[2,5]$.
+MOT tracks three targets with: (T1) with nearly constant velocity, (T2) with moderate maneuvers to assess switching responsiveness, and (T3) with sharp accelerations to stress the robustness of SAFE-IMM under aggressive dynamics.
+Tracking follows standard GNN practice: assignment threshold 30, deletion after 3 missed detections, and confirmation thresholds [2, 5].

 \textbf{Evaluation Metrics:} The Root-Mean-Square Error (RMSE) is computed for state estimation accuracy.
 For MOT performance, the Optimal Sub-Pattern Assignment (OSPA) distance quantifies both localization error and cardinality mismatch.
 The details of the used RMSE and OSPA metric are found in ~\cite{ma2020ASTRWCKF,ristic2011metric}.